MUCodeAcademy/MidlandCode-C12/Module 1 - HTML and CSS/Week 2/Day 3 - Wednesday/Classwork/Instructions.md

 If you happen to reach the end before others, feel free to add more functionality or offer assistance to your classmates.
 Remember, we're all in this together!

-Due date: February 27th 5:30
+Due date: February 27th 5:30 pm